Health

 Aug

-The next LifeServe Blood Center blood drive will be held Monday, August 6 from 12-5 p.m. at the First Baptist Church located in south Waukon.
+The next LifeServe Blood Center blood drive will be held Monday, September 6, from 12-5 p.m., at the First Baptist Church located in south Waukon.
 Blood drives are held once a month in Waukon, to allow for more donors to give.
-The LifeServe Blood Center supplies Veterans Memorial Hospital with its blood and blood products.
+The LifeServe Blood Center supplies Veterans Memorial Hospital with their blood and blood products.

 Blood centers across the United States see a decrease in blood donations during the busy summer months.
 During the summer, people become more active, have busier schedules, spend more time outdoors and take vacations.
 While donations decline, hospitals see an increase in the need for blood.
 More driving can mean more automobile accidents.
 A person who has suffered severe injuries from an automobile accident can need up to 50 units of blood.